ollyisonit/toon-boom-tool-swap/README.md

 ## Installation
+First download the latest version [here](https://github.com/ollyisonit/toonboom-tool-swap/releases/latest).
 Create a folder called `packages` in your user scripts directory if it doesn't already exist, then copy the `TBToolSwap` folder into it.
 You can find the new hotkeys in the hotkeys menu under the section `ollyisonit-TBToolSwap`.